ejb/elliotbentley.com/_posts/2016-05-09-how-my-code-has-changed-since-2014.md

 ---
 layout: post
-title: "2014’s JavaScript versus today’s (or: How my old code holds up today)"
+title: "How my JavaScript has changed after two years at the Wall Street Journal"
 ---

+_This blog post was previously titled ‘2014’s JavaScript versus today’s (or: How my old code holds up today)’, but three weeks later I decided I didn't like that name._

 It's been over two years now since I started at the Wall Street Journal -- back when I went from an amateur enthusiast programmer to a 'professional'.